tilek/about-me/my_areas_for_development.md

 Individual:
 - Memory: losing and forgetting physical objects (passport, hearing aid, water bottle) [trying to address it by checking items before leaving a place]
 - Rational actions: delaying getting reimbursements (e.g. from health insurance)
-- Reading: reading attention, speed, and volument [for now only addressing by listening to audiobooks]
+- Reading: reading attention, speed, and volume [for now only addressing by listening to audiobooks]

 Communication:
-- English language: some grammar, some pronounciation, some punctuation
+- English language: some grammar, some pronunciation, some punctuation